-Events subsequent to balance date

-At the date of this report, the Directors are not aware of any matter or circumstance which has arisen that has significantly affected or may significantly affect the operations of the Trust, the results of those operations or the state of affairs of the Trust in the financial years subsequent to 30 June 2010 not otherwise disclosed in this report.
+It is noted that subsequent to 30 June 2011 the Macquarie Group Limited share price has fallen below \$27.10.
+If this share price is below \$27.10 at 30 June 2013, the Mandatory Conversion Conditions would not be satisfied and conversion of the CPS will not occur on that date.
+At the date of this report, the Directors are not aware of any other matter or circumstance which has arisen that has significantly affected or may significantly affect the operations of the Trust, the results of those operations or the state of affairs of the Trust in the financial years subsequent to 30 June 2011 not otherwise disclosed in this report.